-Quebec recently passed legislation and regulatory plans to accelerate school bus electrification by March 2024, with goal to replace 65% of Quebec’s school bus fleet by 2030.
-Considering Quebec’s school bus electrification rate is currently 1%, this would entail a yearly replacement rate of 570 diesel buses through to 2030, which has raised feasibility concerns from Quebec’s bus operator association FTA (the Fédération des transporteurs par autobus).
+Recently, Quebec adopted a law and regulatory plans to accelerate the electrification of school bus fleets by March 2024, with the goal of replacing 65% of Quebec’s school bus fleet by 2030.
+Considering that the current electrification rate of school buses in Quebec is only 1%, this would require an annual replacement rate of 570 diesel buses until 2030, which raises concerns about the feasibility of the project among the Quebec Bus Operators Association, the Federation of Bus Transporters (FTA, Fédération des transporteurs par autobus).

-While few technical implementation risks are thought to exist, financial and behavioural shifts are a major concern to operators and managers who will have to replace entire fleets and business models in a very short amount of time.
-This is where the Greater Montreal Climate Fund (GMCF) and Propulsion Quebec are offering a solution driven by local climate targets and community priorities.
+While there are few technical implementation risks, financial and behavioural changes are a major concern for operators and managers who will need to replace entire fleets of vehicles and business models in a very short amount of time.
+This is why the Greater Montreal Climate Fund (GMCF) and Propulsion Quebec are offering a solution focused on local climate goals and community priorities.

-While this project will not directly account for decarbonising all of Quebec’s school bus sector, the importance of removing diesel vehicles from the road and communities should not be under-stated.
-The electrification of 65% of Québec school buses by 2030 would lead to a reduction of 800,000 tons of GHG emissions (programme d’électrification du transport scolaire, Ministère des Transports, Québec).
-More importantly, this initiative is a perfect example of the community benefits and cost savings that such an initiative can catalyze.
-The GMCF estimates that its own smaller programme of infrastructure, lease finance, and awareness building in total could help achieve as much $151m potential cost savings to Quebec’s health care system.
+Even though this project won’t decarbonize the entire school bus sector in Quebec, we shouldn’t underestimate the importance of removing diesel vehicles from the roads and municipalities.
+Electrifying 65% of Quebec’s school buses by 2030 would result in a reduction of 800,000 tonnes of greenhouse gas emissions (programme d’électrification du transport scolaire, Ministère des Transports, Québec).
+More importantly, this initiative is a perfect example of the community benefits and cost savings that adopting such a climate solution can bring.
+The GMCF estimates that its own smaller-scale infrastructure, leasing, and awareness programs could save $151 million for Quebec’s healthcare system.

-Moreover, school buses diffuse dangerous microparticulate across their routes and in school courtyards, with higher concentrations in cities and towns, and are known to cause dozens of early deaths and person-years of life lost annually in Quebec alone.
-The envisioned transformation would therefore help improve air quality across the province, and decrease the effects of pollution among students, bus drivers and the community at large.
-Lastly, the project also (indirectly) promises to open up jobs or career development opportunities as part of a larger movement that will promote existing electric bus and heavy vehicle assembly and regional manufacturing and value chains, while adding to local economic activity through the infrastructure improvements that the project will help build.
+Furthermore, school buses emit dangerous microparticles on their routes and in schoolyards, with higher concentrations in urban areas, which are likely responsible for dozens of premature deaths and person-years of life lost each year in Quebec alone.
+The proposed transformation would therefore contribute to improving air quality throughout the province and reducing the effects of pollution on students, bus drivers, and the general population.
+Finally, the project should also indirectly create jobs or professional development opportunities as part of a larger movement that will promote the assembly of electric buses and heavy vehicles, as well as regional manufacturing and value chains, while stimulating local economic activity through the infrastructure improvements that the project will help build.

-Propulsion Quebec is a government and industry-funded industrial cluster organisation focused on smart integration and electric vehicles in Quebec.
-Their goal is to support the electrification of bus school fleets by making accessible a digital guide to fleet operators in an effort to mitigate stress and insecurities, provide training resources and clarify the steps required for a smooth path to fleet decarbonization.
-The guide includes mapping the full value chain of electric school buses (from vehicle acquisition to usage and retirement), defining the governance structure, as well as planning the migration from a diesel to a zero-emission vehicle fleet.
+Propulsion Quebec is a cluster of companies funded by the government and industry and focused on integrating electric and intelligent transportation in Quebec.
+Its goal is to support the electrification of school bus fleets by providing operators with access to a digital guide that mitigates their concerns, provides training resources, and outlines the necessary steps for a smooth transition to decarbonizing fleets.
+This guide presents a complete value chain map of electric school buses (from vehicle acquisition to use and retirement), the corresponding governance structure, and the process of planning the migration from a diesel fleet to a zero-emission fleet.

-The digital guide specifically targets less-resourced smaller-fleet owners to help build a favorable implementation and investment environment for electrification.
-In parallel, the GMCF will also leverage related initiatives and private investors that are already active with the intent to offer financing mechanisms for fleet purchase and the infrastructure needed to support the electrification of heavy vehicles.
-This will allow GMCF to play a role in catalyzing the needed transformation for the sector while learning more about transportation markets and actors to further develop relevant tools and supporting mechanisms.
+The digital guide is designed to help owners of small parks with limited resources to create an environment that is conducive to the implementation of electrification and the necessary investments.
+In addition, the GMCF will also rely on related initiatives and private investors who are already active in order to offer financing mechanisms for the purchase of buses and the necessary infrastructure to support the electrification of heavy vehicles.
+This way, the GMCF can serve as a catalyst for the necessary transformation of the sector, while continuing to learn more about the transport markets and players to design relevant tools and support mechanisms.

-True to LC3’s partnership approach, the GMCF’s contribution (of $20,000) to this project complements a broader coalition of multiple stakeholders across sectors, including Propulsion Quebec, the Trottier Family Foundation, the Fédération des travailleurs du Québec (FTQ) Fund, the Quebec Ministry of the Environment and the Fight Against Climate Change (MELCC), as well as bus fleet operators and planners.
+As part of the LC3 partnership approach, the GMCF’s contribution of $20,000 to this project complements a coalition of multiple stakeholders from various sectors, including Propulsion Québec, the Trottier Family Foundation, the Fédération des travailleurs du Québec (FTQ) Fund, the Quebec Ministry of the Environment and the Fight Against Climate Change (MELCC), as well as bus park operators and managers.